dojo/docs/dojo/date/locale.rst

 .. contents::
   :depth: 3

-Dojo comes with a powerful library to format your dates and times specifically to a given locale or as you would like using date/time patterns.
+Dojo comes with a powerful library to format and parse dates and times using local language and conventions, from your choice of hundreds of locales, or as you would like using custom date/time patterns.

 Examples
 --------